MatSim91/Milestone-Project-2-Memory-Game/README.md

 - The Modal pop-up was created with the help from Florin Pop: [Link Here](https://www.youtube.com/watch?v=XH5OW46yO8I)

-- The Memory game itself was based on Sandra Israel JavaScript memory gave: [Link Here](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating)
+- The Memory game was based on Sandra Israel JavaScript memory gave: [Link Here](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript#toc-4-star-rating)

 - The Card flip Animation was based on Tutorials Point: